rcodin/polymage/sandbox/apps/python/multigrid/README.md

 > $ make

-The make command optionally takes the following parameters:
+The various make targets available and what they correspond to are listed
+below:

-- all - same as running make. (runs polymg-opt+, polymg-opt, handopt and handopt-pluto configurations)
+- all (runs polymg-opt+, polymg-opt, handopt and handopt-pluto configurations)

 - new - runs polymg-opt+ configurations.